How To Select The Best Probiotic For Your Dog or Cat

 1: SELECT A PROBIOTIC THAT IS FORMULATED SPECIFICALLY FOR YOUR PET

-Simply put, a probiotic made for your human microbiome will probably not work for your pet’s microbiome.
-In fact, most probiotics developed for humans aren't always appropriate or as effective for dogs or cats.
+A probiotic made for your human microbiome will not work for your pet’s microbiome.
+Most probiotics for humans aren't always appropriate or as effective for dogs or cats.

-Check all the strains of bacteria in Pet Probiotics are reviewed for their ability to tolerate stomach acid, low pH and bile acids to make sure it travels all the way through the pet's GI tract and adheres to the intestinal wall.
-Make sure you are selecting a probiotic with ingredients backed by research and science for use specifically in your pet.
+Check all the types of bacteria in a Pet Probiotic.
+Make sure they are able to make it all the way through the pet's gut and adhere to the pet's insides.
+Select a probiotic with ingredients backed by research and science for use in your pet.

 2: CHOOSE A PROBIOTIC WITH APPROVED INGREDIENTS

-Research shows roughly one-third of probiotics for dogs contains ingredients that are not listed in the AAFCO Official Publication (OP).
-Lok for Pet Probiotics that only contain bacteria, organic inulin (prebiotics) and maltodextrin (a flowing agent or similar ingredient) -- no other junk or additives!
-All the ingredients in the product should be listed and generally considered safe by AAFCO.
+All the ingredients should be generally considered safe by AAFCO.
 Be sure you’re giving your dog or cat a product that contains reputable ingredients that are safe.

-Profauna Pet Probiotics contain 8 strains of bacteria supported by published clinical evidence and species-specific research:
+Profauna Pet Probiotics contain 8 types of bacteria.
+These bacteria are supported by published clinical evidence and species-specific research:

 - Streptococcus thermophilus